open/close all folders

 - Screw the Money, I Have Rules!: Subverted.
 He starts saying he won't be bought... and then looks at the cheque Mars is offering him for his silence.

-- Playing Tennis with the Boss: How she destroys one of the Commando Elites' tanks.
+- Playing Tennis with the Boss: How she destroys the ball launcher the Commandos had repurposed to launch incendiaries.

 - Bad Boss: Apparently fired everyone but his assistant and Irwin and Larry.

 - Corrupt Corporate Executive: He has no problem letting toy engineers get their hands on military hardware or bribing witnesses.
 He's quite nice about it though.

 - Here We Go Again!: He decides to use the toys for a war against South American drug lords.

 - Jerkass Has a Point: Mars is a jerk but when it comes to advertising, he has a point.Mars: You know what I'm sick of?
 I'm sick of commercials that show us 4X4 trucks popping up to the top of Mount Rushmore and parking on top of Abraham Lincoln's head, OK?
 I'm sick of shampoo commercials that try to convince women that they can look like Claudia Schiffer after one cycle of rinse and repeat.
 What if these toys could actually talk?
 What if they could walk?
 What if they could actually kick ass?
 I'm talkin' about toys that are so smart, when kids play with them, they play back.
 Toys, in short, gentlemen, that actually do what they do in the commercials.

 - Karma Houdini: He's the guy ultimately responsible for this whole mess in the first place.
 In the end, he just throws some money around and gets off scot free.